-Since the adoption of the Susitna Area Plan in 1985, much has changed in the Susitna and Matanuska Valleys, with much of the area along the Parks and Glenn Highways being developed.
+Since the adoption of the Tanana Basin Area Plan in 1985, much has changed in the Tanana Basin Valley, with much of the populated area along the Parks, Elliot and Dalton Highways becoming more developed.
 A variety of economic and demographic trends has accelerated growth and probably will continue to create growth in the areas most readily accessible from the developed roads or major regional trails.
-Another major change has been the marked decline in the inventory of state land, which has been particularly noticeable in the areas along and adjoining the Parks and Glenn Highways.
+The Elliot Highway is slated for expansion to provide a land route to Nome from Fairbanks.
+Another major change has been the marked decline in the inventory of state land, which has been particularly noticeable in the areas along and adjoining the Highways.
 In the early 1980s the state was the principal land owner in these areas.
-Since that time the amount of state land has steadily decreased with state land being conveyed to the Matanuska-Susitna Borough; Cook Inlet Region, Inc.; the Mental Health Trust; the University of Alaska; and to private parties through state land and agricultural land sales and settlements.
+Since that time the amount of state land has steadily decreased with state land being conveyed to the Denali Borough, Fairbanks North Star Borough, Doyon Ltd. Regional Corporation, the Mental Health Trust, the University of Alaska, and to private parties through state land and agricultural land sales and settlements.
 This has resulted in a decreased and dispersed state land base in areas near the two highways, although extensive state holdings remain in the more remote and inaccessible parts of the planning area.
 Additionally, the 1985 area plan has been found difficult to use for decision making in DNR since its land ownership patterns and land classification designations do not reflect the current patterns of state ownership or land classification.
 For these and other reasons, revision of the 1985 plan was appropriate and was undertaken beginning in 2009.
 Area plans are intended to be updated on a 15 to 20 year schedule.